rulewis/journey-optimizer.en/help/using/configuration/manage-suppression-list.md

 * Addresses that consistently soft-bounce, and could adversely affect your email reputation if you continue to include them in your deliveries.
 * Recipients who issue a spam complaint of some kind against one of your email messages.

 Such email addresses are automatically collected into the Journey Optimizer **suppression list**.
-Learn more in [this section](../suppression-list.md).
+Learn more on what the suppression list is and what's on it in [this section](../suppression-list.md).

 ## Access the suppression list {#access-suppression-list}

 To access the detailed list of excluded email addresses, go to **[!UICONTROL Administration]** > **[!UICONTROL Channels]** > **[!UICONTROL Email configuration]**, and select **[!UICONTROL Suppression list]**.

+>[!CAUTION]
+>
+>Permissions to view, export and manage the suppression list are restricted to [Journey Administrators](../administration/ootb-product-profiles.md#journey-administrator).
+Learn more on managing the permissions assigned to users in the [Access control overview](../administration/permissions-overview.md) section.

 <!--![](../assets/suppression-list-link.png)